technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 3/Lab 3 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

     ![](./media/image20.png)

-    > **Note**: Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
+    >[!Note] **Note**: Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
 5,000 TPM is sufficient for the data used in this exercise.

 ## Task 4: Add data to your project